126 new Rotorua homes consented in 2018 but many more needed

 Rotorua Lakes Council statistics show the total value of the building work consented for new dwellings in 2018 was $46.8 million, an average of just over $371,000 per consent.

-Registered Master Builders' Rotorua president Bill Clement said troubles with the leaky homes and earthquake damage in the last decade in New Zealand meant central Government and insurance companies were putting more pressure on councils "to be more pedantic in the building consent process".
+Registered Master Builders Rotorua president Bill Clement said troubles with the leaky homes and earthquake damage in the past decade in New Zealand meant central Government and insurance companies were putting more pressure on councils "to be more pedantic in the building consent process".

 "The bureaucratic process needs streamlining so we can get down to business."